Other types of milk

 Enriched soy drinkss

-Enriched soy drinks are not suitable for infants.
+Enriched soy drinks are not suitable for infants and can hinder your baby’s growth.
 They are incomplete and much less nutritious than breast milk or even commercial infant formulas.
-Since babies grow very rapidly, they need a complete, balanced diet.
-These drinks can hinder your baby’s growth.

 Soy drinks contain fewer calories and less fat than whole cow’s milk (3.25% milk fat).
 This is why it is recommended that you wait till your child has reached 2 years of age before serving her soy drinks.